Orange-Cyberdefense/grepmarx/README.md

 ### Configure nginx

-> Create a nginx congiguration file for the application such as
+> Create a nginx congiguration file for HTTP the application such as
 ```bash
 $ cat /etc/nginx/sites-available/grepmarx.conf
 server {